Arkantos-13/SQLBolt_Answers/README.md

 # SQL Lesson 11: Queries with aggregates (Pt.
 2)

-For this exercise, you are going to dive deeper into Employee data at the film studio.
-Think about the different clauses you want to apply for each task

 Exercise 11 — Tasks

 1. Find the number of Artists in the studio (without a HAVING clause)